rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

 [ ] Compilation was further complicated now when VM has to be generated and a
     combined support library created.

+    [ ] Write VM as clean as possible in Python.
+Then write a separate optimized VM?

+    [ ] Review VM and see if clarity can be improved.

+        [ ] Can it be written with less optimizations in mind?

 [ ] Try to port to JS to see how flexible it is?

-[ ] Write VM as clean as possible in Python.
-Then write a separate optimized
-    VM?

 [ ] Add DEBUG flag that outputs source between passes.